Drgabi18/RM-in-OBS/README.md

 ![The skin in action, OBS window, example skin and the skin itself](./RM-in-OBS.gif)

 # RM-in-OBS
-Removes a Extended Window Style to get Rainmeter Skins into OBS
+Removes an Extended Window Style to get Rainmeter Skins into OBS

 # Requirements
 * **Windows 10** (1903 and up)